Information Sought On ICI Chemical Plant In Billingham

 “While sadly medical professionals can’t do much for Joan with regards to curing her cancer, we’re determined to provide her with the answers she deserves.
 Understandably Joan is desperate to find out what caused her cancer so any information from those who worked at the ICI plant could prove vital.

 “Joan’s case is yet another stark reminder of the dangers of asbestos.”
-Emma Bell - Associate Solicitor
+Emma Bell - Senior Associate Solicitor

 Mesothelioma: Joan Marie Smith's story